Honour Or Honor – British English vs. American English

 0 Reviews

 Consistency is crucial in academic writing, as it ensures that the work is logical and straightforward.
-However, many students struggle to differentiate between British English vs. American English, which can lead to confusion when trying to determine the correct spelling of certain words, such as “honour” or “honour.”
+However, many students struggle to differentiate between British English vs. American English, which can lead to confusion when trying to determine the correct spelling of certain words, such as “honour” or “honor.”
 If you want to improve your understanding of these two versions of English, please continue reading.

-“Honour” or “honour”
+“Honour” or “honor”

 There is a slight spelling difference between British English and American English.
-In the first English variant, you’d write it “honour,” while Americans prefer the spelling “honour,” without an “u.”
+In the first English variant, you’d write it “honour,” while Americans prefer the spelling “honor,” without an “u.”
 While both spellings are correct, your choice between them must depend on the regional or stylistic preferences.

 British English